IvanVeloz/oup/README.md

 # (or substitute the URL if you're not getting this from my GitHub repo)
 cd oup
-git submodule update --init --recursive
+git submodule update --init --recursive cd dependencies/oup-wishbone make
-# (note this downloads and stores about 7GB due to the RISCV toolchain)
-cd dependencies/oup-wishbone
-make
 ```
-Note that `git submodule update --init --recursive` pulls about 7GB of files from the RISC-V GNU toolchain.
-If you already have this, you can instead initialize the other submodules individually.

 After this, on Linux or Windows, create a new Quartus Prime project from the `oup.tcl` script as follows:
 1. Open Quartus Prime (don't create or open a project).